Treating burn injury

 Minor burns can be treated at home.
 Major burns require more extensive treatment.

 Severe burn injuries are usually treated in a hospital.
-Burn wounds may be treated with prescription ointments and other medications to promote healing and to prevent infection.
+Burn wounds may be treated with prescription ointments and other medications to promote healing and prevent infection.

 People with very serious burns may be hospitalized for an extended period of time.
 They may be put on a ventilator and require a feeding tube.
 They also ultimately have to undergo a skin graft to replace the scarred and burned tissue.

-Many burn victims also have to undergo a period of rehabilitation, either in an out-patient or in-patient rehabilitation facility.
+Many burn victims also have to undergo a period of rehabilitation, either in an outpatient or in-patient rehabilitation facility.

-Compensation from a Burn Injury lawsuit
+Compensation from a Burn Injury Lawsuit

-Whether you were injured at work, or by the negligence of another, you may be entitled to compensation for your burn injury.
+Whether you were injured at work or by the negligence of another, you may be entitled to compensation for your burn injury.
 Victims of burn accidents could be entitled to the following compensation:

 • Past medical treatment